Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 Well as you can see my data stage mod failed due to complexity reasons, easier to let another mod do the work, i just read the finished result from the gui.

-# licences
+# credits

+- `./graphics/factory/*` and their prototype defintions are MIT licenced to MagmaMcFry (original author) and notnotmelon (fork maintainer)
-- the files under `./graphics/` and their prototype defintions are MIT licenced to MagmaMcFry (original author) and notnotmelon (fork maintainer)
+- `./graphics/icon/*` and their prototype defintions are MIT licenced to MagmaMcFry (original author) and notnotmelon (fork maintainer)
 - parts of the control script (e.g. the `ingredients_to_factorissimo` button style/construction) come from Therenas's MIT licenced Factory Planner mod
+- the thumbnail is part of a frame from a rick and morty episode about the car battery
+- the power panel above the factory archways is a sprite from among us